adnantium/leasables/docs/design_decisions.md

     *

 ### Push vs Pull Payments using Withdrawal pattern:
   * Drivers push payments into `LeaseAgreement.sol`.
-All transfers of funds go the `LeaseAgreement.withdraw()`
+All transfers of funds go thru `LeaseAgreement.withdraw()`

 ### Rate Limiting & Speed Bumps
   * The LeaseAgreement contract limits the frequency that the `processCycle()` function can be run at (default 1 hour).
 Slows down the impacts of any attack that tries to move money out of the contract.
-  *
+  * Funds from the driver can only go into the contract until the agreement is near the end.
+Funds cannot be taken out by driver until owner finalizes

 ### Restricted Access
   * Minimize the contract details and state information that is public exposed outside the contract.
-  * Only the car driver or its owner(s) can interact with any functions on the LeaseAgreement
+  * Only the car, its driver or its owner(s) can interact with any functions on the LeaseAgreement
   * check require() condition in the beginning of each function
   * Whenever possible, restricted other contract’s access to the state by making state variables private.
-  *

 ### Smart Contract Documentation
   * document data state expectations incoming for each function
   * document expected end of function data state for each function
+  * document events that can be triggers thru the lifecycle of the agreement

 ### Auto-deprecation and Contract Mortality
 * LeaseAgreement.sol contract effectively self expire at the end of its term.
 * Funds cannot go in or out of LeaseAgreement contracts once its been completed and settled by the driver & owner.
-The LeaseAgreement has a limit lifespan that it can function within.
+The LeaseAgreement has a limitted lifespan that it can function within.
+It is just for historical records after that.
-*